Environmental Land Management Schemes (ELMS)

 Timescale for introduction of ELMS

 The replacement support mechanism is being introduced during a seven-year transition period which began in 2019.
-The Government is currently running a series of trials on the new scheme, which will continue until 2022, with pilot schemes then running from 2021 to 2024, and from 2025 the Government proposes that new Environmental Land Management (ELM) schemes will be fully up and running in England and Wales (see DEFRA’s Health & Harmony consultation timeline 2018).
+The Government is currently running a series of trials on the new scheme, which will continue until 2022, with pilot schemes then running from 2021 to 2024: the Sustainable Farming Incentive pilot scheme opened for expressions of interest from the 15th March to the 11th April.
+From 2025 the Government proposes that new Environmental Land Management (ELM) schemes will be fully up and running in England and Wales (see DEFRA’s Health & Harmony consultation timeline 2018).
 (Scotland & Northern Ireland’s devolved governments have their own proposals for how to support their farmers/land managers following the Brexit transition period ending in 2021).

 Current scheme proposals